 What classes should first-year students avoid taking?

 First-year students should only take AP courses during their first year of high school.
-While it could be tempting to get ahead, getting an AP course necessitates a significant amount of dedication and commitment, which may dispute with other daily activities.
+While it could be tempting to get ahead, getting an AP course necessitates a significant amount of dedication and commitment, which may be disputed with other daily activities.
 First-year students should also avoid dual enrollment courses their first year.
 The student can lay a solid foundation before moving on to more complex and time-consuming procedures.

 Deciding Factors: What should I remember before determining my freshman year classes?